-As governed by their respective Limited Partnership Agreements, certain Clairvest consolidated subsidiaries are entitled to participate in distributions equal to 20% of all net gains ("carried interest"), which is subject to the respective CEP Fund achieving a minimum net return on their investment.
+As governed by the respective CEP Fund Limited Partnership Agreements, certain Clairvest consolidated subsidiaries are entitled to participate in distributions equal to 20% of all net gains ("carried interest"), which is subject to the respective investors of each CEP Fund achieving a minimum net return on their investment.
 On CEP VI, CEP VI-A and CEP VI-B, the carried interest increases from 20% to 25% once their investors achieve a net return of two times their aggregate capital contributions.